takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

 On Mac, you'll not be able to access `/var/lib/docker/volumes` so easily.
 If you run `screen ~/Library/Containers/com.docker.docker/Data/com.docker.driver.amd64-linux/tty` on your Mac, you get a terminal where you can navigate as if you were using a Linux machine.

-The difference between the `VOLUME` instruction in Dockerfile and starting your container with `docker run -v ...` is this: `VOLUME` in Dockerfile will create a new empty directory for your files under the standard docker structure, i.e. `/var/lib/docker/volumes`. `docker run -v ...` can do more, you can mount existing directories from your host file system into your container and you can also specify the path of the directory on the host.
+The difference between the `VOLUME` instruction in Dockerfile and starting your container with `docker run -v ...` is this: `VOLUME` in Dockerfile will create a new empty directory for your files under the standard Docker structure, i.e. `/var/lib/docker/volumes`. `docker run -v ...` can do more, you can mount existing directories from your host file system into your container and you can also specify the path of the directory on the host.

 Now you may think that `docker run -v ...` is the better option, but keep in mind that mounting an existing directory assumes that the directory exists on the host, which may give you portability issues.